-Retiring in Thailand is a popular choice with many people looking to retire in an exotic, cheap location abroad.
+Retiring in Thailand is a popular choice for people looking to retire in an exotic, cheap location abroad.
 Thailand is a fascinating kingdom, filled with spectacular natural, cultural, and historical attractions.

 Over the next few years places like Thailand are going to attract increasing attention as retirees realise too late that they have to find a cost effective, but attractive, retirement solution.

-However in some of these cases not having a retirement plan could turn out to be an advantage!
+So in some cases not having a retirement plan could turn out to be an advantage!

 There are many more compelling reasons for retiring in Thailand than just finding a cheap and attractive location.

 The Kingdom of Thailand, (previously Siam) is the only Southeast Asian country never to have been colonized by European powers.
-It is a constitutional monarchy which has existed since the mid-14th century.
+It's a constitutional monarchy which has existed since the mid-14th century.

-Thailand has a thriving vibrant economy which is the 2nd largest in Southeast Asia.
-Thailand’s exports consist primarily of agricultural products including fish and rice, of which it is the largest exporter in the world, as well as textiles, rubber, automobiles, and computers.
+Thailand has a thriving vibrant economy and the 2nd largest in Southeast Asia.
+Exports are mainly agricultural products including fish and rice, of which it is the largest exporter in the world, as well as textiles, rubber, automobiles, and computers.

 The Thai people are very friendly and helpful and renown for their service and “land of smiles” hospitality.